OSU-App-Club/beavbright/README.md

 pnpm run dev
 ```

+> [!NOTE]
+> The first time you run this command, it could take around 2 minutes as it
+> fetches data from OSU's registrar.

 <!-- ### Docker

 Both the api (`api.Dockerfile`) and the web app (`web.Dockerfile`) are dockerized and managed by docker-compose (`docker-compose.yml`).
 You can start everything with: